All Products

 Note

-Serverless resource groups do not have public network access by default.
-To connect to a StarRocks instance using a public network address, configure a public NAT Gateway and EIP for the associated VPC to enable public network access to the data source.
+Serverless resource groups do not have public network access capabilities by default.
+When connecting to a StarRocks instance using a public address, you need to configure a public NAT Gateway and EIP for the bound VPC to support public network access to the data source.

-For Alibaba Cloud EMR StarRocks Serverless, use the Internal Address or Public Address for the Host Address/ip, and the Query Port for the port.
+If you are using Alibaba Cloud EMR StarRocks Serverless, use the Internal Address or Public Address for the Host Address/ip, and use the Query Port for the port.

 image.png

-• Database: After connecting to the instance using EMR StarRocks Manager, view the corresponding database in the SQL Editor or Metadata Management.
+• Database: After connecting to the instance using EMR StarRocks Manager, you can view the corresponding database in SQL Editor or Metadata Management.

 image.png